• Organisation

 Details

 Charlton Boys’ Home, Ashfield was established in 1966 by the Anglican Home Mission Society.
-It had earlier been located in Glebe, and moved into a property that been formerly the Milleewa Boys’ Home.
+It had earlier been known as the Charlton Memorial Home, located in Glebe, and moved into a property that was formerly the Milleewa Boys’ Home.
 In the late 1970s this property became known as Robinson Home.
+Like its predecessor, Charlton Boys’ Home was in some ways progressive for an institution of its time, however former residents have also described major issues at the home with harsh punishments and sexual abuse perpetrated by staff and other residents.

-Charlton Boys Home consisted of three buildings built at 16 Brunswick Parade Ashfield, on the former Milleewa boys home site.
-The buildings were named Milleewa, Robinson House, and Wright House.
-Milleewa was constructed in 1966 and had capacity for 21 boys.
+Charlton consisted of three buildings built at 16 Brunswick Parade Ashfield.
+The buildings were named Milleewa, Robinson House, and Wright House, and were each run by a set of ‘house parents’.
+Milleewa was opened in 1966 and had capacity for 21 boys.
 When Robinson House and Wright House (also known as the ’round houses’ due to their circular construction) were opened in 1969 they increased the capacity of the home to 69.
-A swimming pool was also constructed at Ashfield in 1969.
+These new houses each had six four-person bedrooms that were arranged around a central area, allowing more space for accommodation and less space taken up by corridors.
+Boys from the Charlton Boys Homes at Bowral and Castle Hill were moved into these new buildings, and those homes subsequently closed.
+The age of the boys determined which house they stayed in.
+A swimming pool and activity hall (which doubled as a community centre) were also constructed at Ashfield in 1969.

 • From